I hope answer some of frequently asked questions and basic facts about Obamacare and F1 Visa Students, H1B Visa holders in this article.

 Health Insurance is an agreement between you and your insurance company.

-- You decided to buy plan from the insurance company for certain terms.
+- You decided to buy a plan from the insurance company for certain terms.

-- You pay monthly premium (fixed) to buy the insurance coverage
+- You pay a monthly premium (fixed) to buy the insurance coverage

-- Company will pay for medical expenses based on your terms of health insurance plan
+- The company will pay for medical expenses based on your terms of health insurance plan

 Health Insurance Before Obamacare